This season, give the gift of the 'patch. Our 2025 holiday offers are live.

 LFF workers, NSN members, and allies sit collectively during a Sikh ardaas (prayer) to celebrate the victory on the last day of the picket.
 Photo courtesy of Pradeepto Roy.

 Organizations are a source of political guidance and material support, without which some struggles may never get off the ground or succeed.
-However, justice only prevails when directly affected workers conduct their own struggles independently, on their own initiative.
+However, struggles only prevail when directly affected workers conduct them independently, on their own initiative.
 Organizations that create space for that independence help build a more robust class power.
 They encourage workers to become protagonists in their own fight and develop the collective capacity and creativity necessary to challenge not just this or that exploiter but exploitation as such.
 Organizations that fail to do so risk becoming a service that pacifies workers even while satisfying their immediate needs.

 Ultimately, LFF workers conducted their own struggle.
 They established a picket, organized a letter delivery, conducted three negotiations with their employer, forged unity with a second cohort of workers, and maintained their picket until the last penny was recovered.
 They sought and embraced NSN’s guidance while making decisions about the course of their campaign independently.
 After recovering their wages, some became active NSN members.

 While organizations may guide struggle, workers must conduct it.
-The one-month LFF picket revealed what can be won, both in wages and in worker power, when we work in tandem.
+The one-month LFF picket revealed what can be won, both in wages and in worker power, when they work in tandem.

 Support fiercely independent journalism.
 Subscribe to Briarpatch today.